Christopher-Green-KSU/IMDb-Data-Analysis/README.md

 In this project I analyze the data to pinpoint what makes a film successful.

-The IMDb scores are being used as the success indicator of a film.
+The IMDb scores are being used as the indicator of success of a film.